ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1: Introduction

 It is challenging to account for the effect of core subfragmentation because it requires the use of stochastic properties measured in clouds to make deterministic predictions regarding how many star-forming fragments a core will host and the mass of each gas reservoir.
-Thus far, only a few studies have been dedicated to the cloud fragmentation cascade, and they have barely constrained some of the properties of core fragmentation \citep[e.g.,][]{pokhrel2018, thomasson2022, beuther2025}.
+Thus far, only a few studies have been dedicated to the cloud mass cascade, and they have barely constrained some of the properties of core fragmentation \citep[e.g.,][]{pokhrel2018, thomasson2022, beuther2025}.
 Concurrently, fragmentation studies conducted across two physical scales provided constraints that depend heavily on the selected scales and the completeness level of the observations, which restricts the investigation of physical effects on fragmentation \citep[e.g.,][]{bontemps2010, palau2013, traficante2023, morii2024}.
 The present study uses the multi-resolution database constructed for the W43-MM1 protocluster, which has a top-heavy CMF (see Sect.~\ref{s:data-cat}).
-With the \FAMILY hierarchy analysis tool presented in Sect.~\ref{s:family}, we characterize its fragmentation cascade, which range from above to below 2.4~kau, which is the cores' scale in W43-MM1 (see Sect.~\ref{s:results}).
-Then in Sect.~\ref{s:discussion}, we compare the characteristics of various fragmentation studies and predict the IMF that emerges from the top-heavy CMF of W43-MM1.
+With the \FAMILY hierarchy analysis tool presented in Sect.~\ref{s:family}, we characterize its structure cascade, which range from above to below 2.4~kau, which is the cores' scale in W43-MM1 (see Sect.~\ref{s:results}).
+Then in Sect.~\ref{s:discussion}, we search for variations in the hierarchical mass cascade, compare the characteristics of various fragmentation studies, and predict the IMF that emerges from the top-heavy CMF of W43-MM1.
 Finally, Sect.~\ref{s:conc} summarizes the main findings of the paper.